-I’m not going to pretend it’s your next 30-minute dinner idea but lasagna roll ups are quite easy.
+I’m not going to pretend it’s your next 30 minute dinner idea, but chicken lasagna roll ups are quite easy.
 That’s why if 12 roll ups is too much, just freeze the leftovers and save time.
 Plus, most lasagna pasta comes in a package of 12.
-If I use only 8, I always don’t know what to do with the remaining 4.
-Might as well cook them all if you already made a big mess in the kitchen.:)

 And if you would like to skip pasta but enjoy the taste of lasagna, try my zucchini lasagna!